AceAkki/Event-Register/README.md

-# 💻 Event-Register: Virtual Conference Landing Page
+# 💻 VirtConf - Event-Register Landing Page

 A responsive and visually appealing landing page for a fictional virtual tech conference, complete with a registration form.
 This project serves as a demonstration of modern JS, HTML and CSS skills, and the foundation for a full-stack implementation.